When the Queen Invites You to Dinner

 We were ushered into the banquet hall.
 Arthur and I, along with every other couple, were sent to separate tables from each other.
 A server guided me to a round table of eight people off to one side of the room.
 To my right was Dutch astronaut André Kuipers, and to my left, Paul, the chief of security for Amsterdam, Rotterdam and The Hague.
 Behind each of us was a uniformed server ready to pull out a chair as we stood for speeches, push it back in as we sat, fill one of the many goblets with the appropriate wine for the course, and fill our plates with Dutch delicacies.
 We all relaxed, had a few laughs and spoke English, for my sake.

-Dinner was over, and the guests were invited to rise again, and mingle.
+Dinner was over, and we were invited to rise again, and mingle.
 Paul was madly in love with his new wife and anxious that I meet her.
 He dodged cognac carrying guests as he wove his way anxiously through the room in search of her.
 I took André to introduce him to Arthur, and Paul returned with Martine.
 We were all friends now, and we moved in a mob.
 Were you supposed to have this much fun at a state dinner?

 It was time to depart, and the crowd lined up again to greet Her Majesty on the way out.
 No orderly line-up this time, I was in front of Arthur.
 Vlad was nowhere to be seen, so Queen Beatrix had reverted to her native language as she bid her guests good evening.
 I practiced my smile and nod, thinking it would go over far better than my badly pronounced Dutch, and I stepped up when my turn came.
 The Queen looked at me, took my hand, smiled, and said to me in English, It has been a pleasure having you here this evening.
 Paul was right.
 The Queen knows her guests.